Shariif-Islam/Gaan-Box/README.md

 # Gaan Box

 ### Overview
-Gaan box is a live streaming music application.
+Gaan Box is a complete full track musical application consist of all categories of Bangla music.
 It stream mp3 file from HTTP server.

 ### Features
 1. Play mp3 files from remote server.